Julia Carson

-Early life, education and family life
+Early life and education

 Carson was born in Louisville, Kentucky.
-Her mother, Velma V. Porter, unmarried and a teenager, moved to Indianapolis while Julia was still a girl and worked as a domestic to support her family.
-Julia also worked part-time, waiting tables, delivering newspapers, and harvesting crops, among other jobs to support her family before graduating from Crispus Attucks High School in 1955, as well as while attending Martin University in Indianapolis and Indiana University – Purdue University Indianapolis.
-She was a member of the Zeta Phi Beta sorority.
-She married after graduation, and had two children, Sam and Tonya, but divorced Carson while the children were still young.
+Her mother, Velma V. Porter, was an unmarried teenager.
+Velma and Julia moved to Indianapolis, while Julia was still a girl.
+Velma worked as a domestic worker to support them.
+To help her family, Julia took on various part-time jobs, including waiting tables, delivering newspapers, and harvesting crops.
+She graduated from Crispus Attucks High School in 1955.
+She continued in part-time work while attending Martin University in Indianapolis and Indiana University – Purdue University Indianapolis.
+She was a member of Zeta Phi Beta sorority.

 Career

 In 1965, while a single mother and working as a secretary at UAW Local 550, Carson was hired away by newly elected congressman Andrew Jacobs Jr., a Democrat, to do casework in his Indianapolis office.
-When his own electoral prospects looked dim in 1972 (which turned out to be a Republican landslide), Jacobs encouraged Carson to run for the Indiana House of Representatives, which she did.
+When his electoral prospects looked dim in 1972 (which turned out to be a Republican landslide), Jacobs encouraged Carson to run for the Indiana House of Representatives, which she did.
 She won election from the central Indianapolis district in 1972, and re-election.
 She served as a delegate for four years and rose to become assistant minority caucus chair.
-The legislature being a part-time position, Carson also worked as the human resources director at an electric company from 1973 to 1996.
+The legislature was a part-time position, and Carson also worked as the human resources director at an electric company from 1973 to 1996.
 She also once operated a clothing store, which failed and saddled her with debt for several years.

 In 1976, at the urging of fellow Democrats, Carson arranged for prominent local businessman and fellow Democrat Joseph W. Summers to run for her house seat, as she successfully ran for the Indiana Senate.
 She won re-election and ultimately served in the Indiana Senate for 14 years, sitting on its finance committee and eventually holding the minority whip position before retiring in 1990.
-Carson and Katie Hall (a fellow Democrat but from Lake County who also won election that year) became the first African American women to win election to the Indiana Senate; the first African American to sit in that body had been Virginia-born civil rights attorney Robert Lee Brokenburr, a Republican who had died in 1974 and who represented part of Marion County for most of the period 1941-1964.
+Carson and Katie Hall (a fellow Democrat but from Lake County who also won an election that year) became the first African American women to win election to the Indiana Senate; the first African American to sit in that body had been Virginia-born civil rights attorney Robert Lee Brokenburr, a Republican who had died in 1974 and who represented part of Marion County for most of the period 1941–1964.

-In 1990 Carson won election as the Trustee for Center Township (downtown Indianapolis), seemingly a step down from her legislative post, but with a considerable budget and administrative responsibilities.
-Carson assumed responsibility for running welfare in central Indianapolis, and instituted a workfare program.
+In 1990, Carson won election as the Trustee for Center Township (downtown Indianapolis), seemingly a step down from her legislative post, but with a considerable budget and administrative responsibilities.
+Carson assumed responsibility for running welfare in central Indianapolis and instituted a workfare program.
 During Carson's six years as the Center Township Trustee, she created a $6 million surplus and erased the office's $20 million debt.
-The County's auditor (a Republican) noted Carson “wrestled that monster to the ground.”
-Jacobs proclaimed Carson "not only took cheats off the welfare rolls, she sued them to get the money.”
+The county's auditor (a Republican) noted Carson "wrestled that monster to the ground."
+Jacobs proclaimed Carson "not only took cheats off the welfare rolls, she sued them to get the money."